luiginoto/weather_australia/README.md

-# Analysis of Weather Data in Australia
+# Analysis of weather data in Australia
 ## Capstone project for DSGA-1001 Introduction to Data Science class of MS in Data Science at NYU.

 The project was carried out in collaboration with other NYU students.